TABLE OF CONTENT

 Medical Notes:

 If your child is hurt, you should take them to a minor injuries clinic so that their injuries will be treated properly.
-Later, copies of their medical records may be requested to show the extent of their injuries.
+Later that medical records may be requested by you to show the extent of their injuries.

 CCTV Footage: